 In 1994 when the "PE" power nozzle was introduced, the Rainbow got a few slight changes.
 The decals on the latches as well as on the dolly were removed and replaced with lines molded into the plastic.
 This reduced down part numbers and many felt it made for a better look.

-The standard non-electric accessory hose was not made as heavy duty as the standard hoses before.
-This hose was rated as a nine yard construction and did not need to take the constant use due to the new electric hose design for the accompanying power nozzle.
-An easy was to tell the difference is the nine yarn is a very dark brown color similar to the main housing.
+The standard non-electric accessory hose was not made as heavy-duty as the standard hoses before.
+This hose was rated as a nine yarn construction and did not need to take constant use due to the new electric hose design for the accompanying power nozzle.
+An easy way to tell the difference is the nine yarn is a very dark brown color similar to the main housing.

-The changes on the R-4375 model power nozzle was very little when it came to the head itself, but the new electric hose system was a big improvement.
+The changes in the R-4375 model power nozzle was very little when it came to the head itself, but the new electric hose system was a big improvement.

 At the end of the hose is a small "pigtail" cord that comes out of the hose and plugs into the receptacle in the Rainbow.
 Another improvement was the mounting plate for the circuit breaker.
 A solid mount plate was installed and prevented vibration from allowing it to come loose.